go-rillas/subprocess/README.md

 func RunShell(shell string, shellflag string, command ...string) Response
 ```

 The `RunShell()` function runs an executable file with a shell and returns the standard output, standard error, and exit status code data in a `Response` struct.
 The default shell for Linux and macOS platforms is `/bin/sh`.
 The default shell for Windows is the `cmd.exe` command prompt.
-The shell can be modified by defining the `shell` function parameter.
+Modify the shell by defining the `shell` function parameter.
 A shell flag is included to indicate that the argument that follows is to be executed by the shell.
 The default flag on macOS and Linux platforms is `-c`.
 On Windows, this is `/C`.
-This flag can be modified in the `shellflag` parameter.
+Modify the flag by defining the `shellflag` parameter.
 Define the command to be executed as one or more parameters at the end of the function call.

 ##### Example with the default shell on macOS/Linux